mahalaxmi246/sql-data-warehouse-project/README.md

 └── requirements.txt                    # Dependencies
 ```

----

-## 📌 How to Run This Project (Quick Steps)

-1. Install **SQL Server Express**
-2. Install **SQL Server Management Studio (SSMS)**
-3. Create a new database
-4. Run scripts in this order:
-   - `scripts/bronze/`
-   - `scripts/silver/`
-   - `scripts/gold/`
-5. Run analytics queries to generate insights

----

 ## 🛡️ License

 This project is licensed under the **MIT License**.

-You are free to use, modify, and share it with proper attribution.
+> **Note:** Since the datasets and learning resources were provided through the **DataWithBaraa** tutorial materials, proper credit is included in this repository.

 ---
 ## 👩‍💻 About Me

 Hi!
-I’m **Mahalaxmi Somisetty**, an Information Technology student passionate about:
+I’m **Mahalaxmi Somisetty**, an Information Technology student with a strong interest in:

 - Data Engineering
 - SQL Development
 - Data Warehousing
 - Analytics and Reporting

-This project is part of my learning and portfolio journey toward data roles.
+I enjoy building structured projects that simulate real-world workflows, and this repository is part of my learning + portfolio journey toward data roles.
----